nstppbl/Glasses_shop/README.md

 # Glasses_shop

-Web scraping the list of available glasses from website.
+Spider scrapes all the available glasses from this website [https://www.glassesshop.com/bestsellers].

+Its getting the 'product url', 'product image link', 'product name' and the 'product price' and generate a dataset from all the scraped data into a JSON file.